On the generating functions of pattern-avoiding Motzkin paths: Introduction

 If a path does not avoid $P$ we say it \emph{contains} $P$ and define the set of Motzkin paths containing $P$ as

-i.e.~the set of Motzkin paths containing at least one pattern in $P$.
-For instance, consider again the Motzkin path in Figure~\ref{fig:motzkinpath}.
-It is easy to check that it contains the pattern $UHDH$, but it avoids the pattern $UDHH$.
+i.e.~the set of Motzkin paths containing at least one pattern in $P$.~For instance, consider again the Motzkin path in Figure~\ref{fig:motzkinpath}.
+It is easy to check that it contains the pattern $UHDH$, but it avoids the pattern $UDHH$.~Notice that, according to our definition of containment for sets of patterns, such a path also contains the set $P=\{ UHDH,UDHH\}$.

 The set $\av{H}$\footnote{We will not include the braces in our notation, i.e.~we write $\av{H}$ rather than $\av{\{H\}}$} is the set of Dyck paths which are counted by the Catalan numbers.
 Recall that Dyck paths are defined like Motzkin paths, except that they do not use horizontal steps.
-In ~\cite{bacheretal:dyck}, it was shown that any set of Dyck paths avoiding a single pattern has a rational generating function.
+In Bacher et al.~\cite{bacheretal:dyck}, it was shown that any set of Dyck paths avoiding a single pattern has a rational generating function.
 In this paper, we show a similar statement holds for the set of Motzkin paths, alongside an algorithm for effectively computing the generating functions even in the more general case of a set of patterns.